 Most monitoring has been conducted in the valley and foothills, with several monitoring locations located up the canyons that dissect the mountain.
-The foothills and mouths of canyons frequently exhibit burn scars from past wildfires that are now dominated by cheatgrass, annual mustard and other annual species.
+The foothills and mouths of canvons frequently exhibit burn scars from past wildfires that are now dominated by cheatgrass, annual mustard and other annual species.
 Much of the lower elevation foothills which provide valuable winter habitat for wild horses and wildlife are in a degraded state and dominated in the understory by cheatgrass, with desirable perennial bunchgrasses severely limited or absent from the plant communities.
 Over population of wild horses and historic use by livestock has contributed to the current condition of these sites.
+Wild horses are uneven grazers, meaning that they do not always graze an area in its entirety before moving on to another.
+Areas where they do graze have been noted to have a lower abundance of cover grasses, lower shrub cover, lower total vegetative cover, lower species richness, and less continuous shrub canopy (Beever and Herrick 2006).
+The relative quantity of vegetative cover removed by grazing also affects soil properties.
+In general, vegetative cover provides shading for soils, which increases their ability to retain moisture, reduces soil erosion by intercepting precipitation and reducing surface wind velocities, and provides organic input into the soil (Beever and Herrick 2006).

 Monitoring since 2004 indicates that as the wild horse population increased, so did the occurrence of heavy and severe utilization, levels of use during the critical growth season, trailing, and bare ground.
-Trend studies indicate some upward trend in frequency of perennial grasses between 1998 and 2006, with downward trends at many sites between 2006 and 2010.
-Upward trends are slow to occur with the inherently poor soils and low moisture received in these areas.
-Whereas livestock are only permitteed on the public lands for a portion of the year and controlled through permits and terms and conditions, wild horses are present in the Diamond Complex year round.